MarcinOrlowski/laravel-api-response-builder/docs/methods.md

   `\InvalidArgumentException` will be thrown.
 HTTP codes from 3xx pool (redirection) are not allowed.
 Please see [W3 specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) for more information about all HTTP codes and their meaning.
+  If HTTP status code was preset by a semantic builder method, calling `withHttpCode()` again is not allowed and will result in exception.
 * `withData($data)`: (**mixed**) data you want to be returned in your response in `data` node,
 * `withJsonOptions($opts)`: (**int**) data-to-json conversion options
   as   [documented](http://php.net/manual/en/function.json-encode.php).
 Pass `null` for default